 Location: Sheffield, South Yorkshire

-My twelfth stadium of 2012 was on Saturday 5th May 2012 at the Don Valley Stadium in Sheffield, South Yorkshire.
+My twelfth new ground of 2012 was on Saturday 5th May at the Don Valley Stadium in Sheffield, South Yorkshire.
 The match was Rotherham United vs. Northampton Town in Football League Two.

 The Don Valley Stadium was demolished in 2014 though when it was in use this stadium, located in the north-eastern part of the city of Sheffield, was part of a sports and entertainment area including the Motorpoint Arena and English Institute of Sport building.
 The venue was built as an athletics arena in 1990 and was the temporary home for Rotherham United between May 2008 and May 2012 with this match being the final one before the club moved to their new stadium.

 The stadium was designed as an oval-shaped bowl in order to suit the venue's primary role as an athletics arena.
 There was a 10,000 capacity two-tiered grandstand which ran along the entire south side of the ground and dominated the venue.
 The stand had a glass fibre canopy roof which covered almost all of the structure with just those towards the bottom of the stand open to the elements.
 This was the only seating area open for football games with away fans positioned at the eastern end of the stand and home fans taking up the remainder of it.